Periodic dynamics of population-imbalanced fermionic condensates in optical lattices: Introduction

 The tunability associated with the ultracold atomic systems went a step ahead with the advent of optical lattices \cite{optical_lattice_reference1,optical_lattice_reference2,optical_lattice_reference3,optical_lattice_reference4} as now the geometry as well as the dimension of the lattice could be easily controlled by using the laser beams.
-As Fermionic superfluidity could now be realized in the optical lattices \cite{BCS-BEC5,fermionic_superfluid,hopping6}, it opened up the possibility of studying the non-BCS exotic pairing phases in the presence of the lattice potentials.
-For example, it was suggested that the noise correlation of the two component Fermi gas in an optical lattices would show different signatures for BP and FFLO phases \cite{sarma1}.
-How the phase diagram evolves with a varying filling fraction and a varying strength of lattice parameters has been studied in the context of BP \cite{sarma3, ps3, sarma4}, FFLO \cite{ ps3, sarma4,fflo1, fflo3}, Phase Separation \cite{ps2, ps3, ps4} , and also for specifically 1D systems \cite{ps,ps1}.
-Other important features, like, the collective modes in FFLO \cite{fflo2} and the stability properties of FFLO \cite{fflo_reference4,fflo_reference5,fflo_reference6} have also been studied in the presence of the optical lattices.
-However, it is extremely difficult to find direct experimental signatures of the theoretically predicted exotic phases (except the PS state \cite{ps_reference3}), and a few indirect methods has been proposed in the past \cite{ alt, lus, pec, anna, singh, bp_diagram, kaj, zhou, bp_new2,continuous}.
+As fermionic superfluidity could now be realized in the optical lattices \cite{BCS-BEC5,fermionic_superfluid,hopping6}, it opened up the possibility of studying the non-BCS exotic pairing phases in the presence of the lattice potentials\cite{sarma1, sarma3, ps3, sarma4, fflo1, fflo3, ps2, ps4, ps, ps1, fflo2, fflo_reference4, fflo_reference5, fflo_reference6}.
+However, it is extremely difficult to find direct experimental signatures of the theoretically predicted exotic phases (except the PS state \cite{ps_reference3}), and a few indirect methods has been proposed in the past \cite{ alt, lus, pec, anna, singh, bp_diagram, kaj, zhou, bp_new2,continuous}.\\

+The study of the out-of-equilibrium dynamics and fluctuation dynamics of ultracold atoms is both an interesting and challenging field \cite{superexchange}, because of the in-built nonlinearity of the systems.
+Oscillatory dynamics of atoms in optical lattices have been probed in the context of Bloch oscillations \cite{bloch_osc, bloch_osc2}, Collective oscillations \cite{goldstone_mode_BEC,goldstone_mode_BEC2,goldstone_mode_BEC3,higgs_mode_BEC,higgs_mode_BEC2,higgs_mode_BEC3,higgs_mode_BEC4,bogoliubov_mode_BEC,bogoliubov_mode_BEC2,collective_mode_BEC_BCS}, Josephson junction arrays \cite{josephson} and spin imbalance dynamics in the presence of superexchange interactions \cite{superexchange, superexchange2}.
+Most of these involve population oscillations between either two quantum states or two bands.
+Quantum transport-related properties of ultracold atoms in optical lattices have been studied as well \cite{transp1,transp2,transp3,transp4,transp5,transp6}, where the system is intrinsically non-equilibrium, with almost no equilibrium counterpart being present.
+In this work, however, we start from the equilibrium configurations of the population-imbalanced systems, and explore the fluctuation dynamics on top of it.
+It is observed that an oscillatory pattern arises in these fluctuations, even at the mean-field level.